 For the pepperoni pizza: we spread on the sauce (a simple Rinaldi brand spaghetti sauce, usually leftover from the previous night’s spaghetti dinner.
 More frugal. 🙂 ) .
 Then we add a thin layer of shredded mozzarella cheese, spread on the pepperonis, add more mozzarella, and a thin coating of Parmesan for even more cheesy goodness.

-For the veggie pizza: after the olive oil and spices, we don’t add any additional sauce.
-Instead, we spread on a thin layer of mozzarella, add our choice of veggies (usually green peppers, red onion, fresh-diced tomato and sometimes baby spinach) add another layer of mozzarella and a thin coating of Parmesan.
+For the veggie pizza: after the olive oil and spices, we add a thin layer of sauce, and sometimes we don’t add any additional sauce.
+Then we follow up by spreading on a thin layer of mozzarella, add our choice of veggies (usually green peppers, red onion, fresh-diced tomato, olive and sometimes baby spinach) add another layer of mozzarella and a thin coating of Parmesan.

 Preheat the oven to 450 degrees.
 Bake until the cheese and the crust are a light golden brown.